davidhiendl/telegraf-docker-sd/README.md

 # Telegraf Docker Service Discovery

+## Description
+Instead of configuring every service/container manually you build templates that are matched against containers and build the telegraf input configurations dynamically.
+This allows for great flexibility and the ability to monitor docker containers that are created dynamically by orchestration frameworks like Swarm, K8Ns, ...

 ## Template data struct
 `TODO`  add full description of all variables & methods available to the struct (basically everything in `Params` struct

+## Pre-configured templates
+others must be configured manually (pull requests welcome)
+- MySQL
+- NGINX
+- PHP-FPM

 ## Configuration Variables
 | Variable             | Default                     | Description                                                                                 |